pretix/pretix-docs/docs/topics/customer-accounts.md

 The customer can only log in to their account if the boxes next to "Account active" **and** "Verified email address" are checked.
 The "Verified email address" box will be checked automatically as soon as the customer clicks the link in the verification email or password reset email.
+This box can also be checked or unchecked manually.
+If the customer attempts to log in while this box is unchecked, they will be prompted to either click the verification link or to reset their password.

-If you already have customer accounts in a different software, then it makes sense to fill the "External identifier" field with the unique identifier of the account from the other software.
+If you already have customer accounts in a different software and you need to connect them to the pretix customer accounts unambiguously, then it makes sense to fill the "External identifier" field with the unique identifier of the account from the other software.
 If you want to import, export, or sync data between pretix and another software, then it makes sense to fill this field automatically using an integration with the pretix API.

 Entries in the "Notes" field will only be visible to you and your team; they will not be visible to the customer.